Jonathan Baecker ffplayout

 What ffplayout can do

-The main idea behind ffplayout is, that it works with playlists.
-Every day has its one playlist, so to have a continuous endless stream every playlist needs to be 24 hours long.
-When a playlist is not long enough the engine will fill the rest with a filler clip, or with black.
-Is the playlist longer it will be trimmed.
-The playlist will be dynamically readed, that mean that you can still edit it, while it is already playing.
-But you can only change or add clips on a position in the future and next but one clip.
-In other words: when clip 7 in playlist is currently playing, you can change and add clips after position 9.
+The main idea behind ffplayout is that it works with playlists.
+Each day has its own playlist, so to have a continuous endless stream, each playlist must be 24 hours long.
+If a playlist is not long enough, the engine will fill the rest with a filler clip or with black.
+If the playlist is longer, it will be trimmed.
+The playlist is read dynamically, so you can edit it while it is playing.
+But you can only change or add clips at a position in the future and the next but one clip.
+In other words, if clip 7 in the playlist is currently playing, you can edit and add clips after position 9.

-A second scenario is to, that ffplayout can play clips from a given folder.
-The engine also monitor this folder for changes.
-If clips are added; deleted or moved, the engine recognize this and update its file list. the folder mode has two options: 1. it can play in sorted order, or 2. it can play in a random order.
+A second scenario is that ffplayout can play clips from a given folder.
+The engine also monitors this folder for changes.
+If clips are added, deleted or moved, the engine recognizes this and updates its file list. the folder mode has two options: 1. it can play in sorted order, or 2. it can play in random order.

 Features: